Perseus: The hero who defeated Medusa and saved Andromeda

 The strategy of reflection

-Perseus approached the Mermaids looking at their image in Athena's shield.
-So he avoided the deadly look of Medusa.
-This scene is one of the most intelligent in all mythology, because the hero does not defeat with brute force, but with control, attention and proper use of the image as a means of protection.
+Perseus approached the Gorgons by looking at their reflection in Athena’s shield.
+In this way, he avoided Medusa’s deadly gaze.
+This scene is one of the most ingenious in all of mythology, because the hero does not triumph through brute force, but through self-control, caution, and the proper use of the image as a means of protection.

 The Beheading of Medusa